sufferandjoy/kdd_2022_tutorial/README.md

 ```

 ## Evaluation
-now that all the 3 major steps for knowledge distillaiton have completed, we want to know whether all these efforts have end up with real impact.
+Now that all the 3 major steps for knowledge distillaiton have completed, we want to know whether all these efforts have brought any real impact.
 To see this, let us run our script for the last time with task **eval**, which will load the best checkpoint under teacher_ft, student_ft and student_kd settings respectively and conduct evaluation on the same test data:
 ```
 python main.py --task eval
 ```
 The above operation would print a table as below, where the last row highlights the improvement by comparing metrics for student_kd against that of student_ft.
-As we can see, even though we experiment on such a small data set with barely no advanced training strategies nor hyper-parameter tuning, we could see a 3% AUC lift:
+As we can see, even though we experiment on such a small data set with barely no advanced training strategies nor hyper-parameter tuning, we could see a remarkable 3% AUC lift:

 | Task | PR AUC | ROC AUC |
 | ---- | ---- | ---- |